 The surname Boni was first found in the city of Milan, where earliest records are of the Bonacina family in 1220.

-Important Dates for the Boni family
+Early History of the Boni family

 This web page shows only a small excerpt of our Boni research.
 More information is included under the topic Early Boni History in all our PDF Extended History products and printed products wherever possible.